Revealing quantum contextuality using a single measurement device: Introduction

-While the majority analysis in quantum contextuality has involved projective measurements, the approach developed by Spekkens generalizes the same to positive-operator-valued measures (POVMs), as well as provides a notion of contextuality for preparations and transformations~\cite{spekkens_context}.
-With the use of this generalized approach it was possible to bring down the number of measurements required to exhibit contextual behavior to just $3$ on a single qubit~\cite{kunjwal_context_qubit}.
-Furthermore, this generalization provides a technique for noise-robust experimental demonstration of contextuality~\cite{kunjwal_noncontext_unphys,kunjwal_stat_robust_context,kunjwal_kstheorem_no_det,debasish1} and leads to information theoretic applications of quantum situations involving preparation contextuality~\cite{spekkens_prep_context_app,sikora_random_access_codes,banik_context_app}.
-While the minimum number of measurements required to reveal quantum contextuality so far is three~\cite{kunjwal_context_qubit}, no physical principle prohibits a smaller number.
-Could a more generalized approach involving analysis based on sequential applications of POVMs be used to reveal contextuality of quantum situations?
-Is it possible to generalize Spekkens assumptions to sharpen the contextual-noncontextual divide?
-Although such generalizations have been attempted~\cite{debasish4,schmid}, these questions are still not fully resolved.
-We take up these questions and show how such generalizations lead to the unearthing of quantum contextuality in more general situations.
+The approach developed by Spekkens \textit{et al.}~\cite{spekkens_context, spekkens1, schmid3} provides additional insights.
+Since its inception, this approach has received tremendous research attention and has been influential in exhibiting advantage in various information theoretic applications like parity oblivious bit transfer~\cite{spekkens_parity_context,context_corr_quantum}, random access codes~\cite{rac_context} state discrimination~\cite{schmid_state_discrimination_context} and quantum key distribution~\cite{anubhav,jask_mono}.
+Spekkens' approach generalizes the notion of contextuality to positive-operator-valued measures (POVMs), as well as provides a notion of contextuality for preparations and transformations.
+This generalized approach has facilitated research in other aspects of foundations of quantum theory~\cite{pusey, pusey2}.
+Furthermore, this generalization provides a technique for noise-robust experimental demonstration of contextuality~\cite{kunjwal_noncontext_unphys,kunjwal_stat_robust_context,kunjwal_kstheorem_no_det,debasish1,anwer} and leads to information theoretic applications of quantum situations involving preparation contextuality~\cite{spekkens_prep_context_app,sikora_random_access_codes,banik_context_app}.
+Using this approach the minimum number of measurements required to reveal quantum contextuality so far is three~\cite{kunjwal_context_qubit}, while no physical principle prohibits a smaller number.
+So far a full characterization of minimum number of measurement devices required to exhibit quantum contextual correlations has been achieved for projective measurements, however, for POVMs the scenario is completely different, non-trivial and an open research problem.
+Recently it was shown in Ref.~\cite{schmid} that it is possible to talk about quantum contextuality for only a single measurement device by using the property of convexity of ontic distributions and response functions~\cite{spekkens1}.

-In this work we propose a notion of measurement non-contextuality (NC) which is a generalization of, and is motivated by the assumption of measurement NC developed by Spekkens~\cite{spekkens_context}.
-Our generalized notion opens up several new and interesting scenarios which exhibit quantum correlations that cannot be simulated using non-contextual ontological models.
-We formulate a new experimentally verifiable NC inequality based on the proposed notion of measurement NC.
-The scenario involves the use of a single measurement device executed twice sequentially to reveal the contextuality of the quantum situation involved.
-We show that this inequality is violated by quantum situations, which implies that the underlying non-contextual ontic models cannot reproduce the statistics of even a single measurement device.